 What is now known as the Prague Spring International Music Festival was formed by Czech composer Rafael Kubelík and first held in 1946 on the 50th anniversary of the formation of the Czech Philharmonic Orchestra.
 That festival was the overseas conducting debut of Leonard Bernstein.
 It soon became not only the signature music festival in the country but also an internationally recognised collection of Czechs and elite foreign musical talent.
 It took the name “Prague Spring” as it emerged from 6 years of Nazi occupation.
 Rafael Kubelík was exiled after 1968 but returned in 1990 to a post-revolution country.

-You may not realise it but the first week of the Prague Spring International Music Festival is loaded with the finals for many classical instruments (its different every year and this year its for piano, harpsichord and violin).
+You may not realise it but the first week of the Prague Spring International Music Festival is loaded with the finals for many classical instruments.
 These musicians are not kids.
 Very often there is a minimum age of at least 30 required before somebody can even apply to enter but if you like a particular instrument then look out for tickets to these competition events.

 On the evening of May 11th we have the “informal prelude” which takes renowned young Czech musicians and puts them in an environment where they can entertain you with something a bit different.
-This year (2017) it will be a two hour performance at the Royal Theatre in Vinohrady which is an old style city theatre (any one that’s been to the Hackney Empire in London will see similarities).
+The venue for the prelude changes year-by-year.
 Historically, since 1952, the Prague Spring International Music Festival hosts the first concert beginning with Smetana’s “Má Vlast” on May 12th.
 It continues until first week of June.

-The Prague Spring International Music Festival is spread over many venues (in 2018 it’s over 24 different locations) mainly internal but, some external as well.
-They cover all the main concert halls including the Smetana at the Municipal House and both concert halls at the Rudolfinum, four theatres, six churches and basilicas, Vyšehrad cemetery, and Prague Castle to mention just a few.
+The Prague Spring International Music Festival is spread over many venues (often more than 20 different locations) mainly internal but, some external as well.
+In the past venues have included the Smetana at the Municipal House and both concert halls at the Rudolfinum, four theatres, six churches and basilicas, Vyšehrad cemetery, and Prague Castle to mention just a few.
 Every day of the festival will have one or more concerts at 8pm.
 Several of the days will have multiple performances including the regular Saturday morning concerts that start at 11am and what a choice:

 It’s dress up time throughout the whole festival.
 Even the “Informal Prelude” only means that the performers will not be in black tie.
 Everybody will be smartly dressed.

 Prague Spring International Music Festival tickets can be purchased direct from the Prague Spring ticketing agent.
-You can download the Festival Schedule.
+Here you can view/download the Festival Schedule.